MuhammedRafzan/useless_project_temp/README.md

 *Explain what the video demonstrates*

 ## Team Contributions
-- Vivek Krishnan M J: [Specific contributions]
+- Vivek Krishnan M J: develop the game in godot
-- Muhammed Rafzan R: [Specific contributions]
+- Muhammed Rafzan R: refine the assets for game and handled github activities.

 ---
 Made with ❤️ at TinkerHub Useless Projects